The Best Skincare Routine for Combination Skin

 Common symptoms of combination skin include an uneven complexion and clogged pores.
 Finding the right balance between hydration and oil control is important to manage combination skin.
 A non-shiny moisturizer like Neutrogena can help control oiliness and minimize pores.

 It’s also essential to switch up your moisturizer depending on the season.
-During the winter months, it’s best to use a lightweight moisturizer, while thicker moisturizing creams may be necessary during the warmer summer months to fend off dryness.
+It’s best to use a lightweight moisturizer during the winter months, while thicker moisturizing creams may be necessary during the warmer summer months to fend off dryness.

 A double cleansing system consisting of oil and water-based cleansers can ensure that makeup, sunscreen, pollutants, and other impurities are effectively removed from the skin.
 Finally, be sure to cleanse and moisturize your skin thoroughly in the morning and at night, applying moisturizer at night to seal in moisture for optimal results.